akaday/firebase-ai-sample/README.md

 3. AI Integration:
    - The application integrates AI capabilities using Firebase ML Kit.
    - Example: Image recognition and text translation.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contribution Guidelines

+### Contribution Process

+1. Fork the repository and create your branch from `main`.
+2. If you've added code that should be tested, add tests.
+3. Ensure the test suite passes.
+4. Make sure your code lints.
+5. Issue a pull request and wait for it to be reviewed.

+### Reporting Issues

+1. Use the provided issue templates in the `.github/ISSUE_TEMPLATE` directory to report bugs or request features.
+2. Provide a clear and concise description of the issue.
+3. Include steps to reproduce the issue, if applicable.
+4. Add any relevant screenshots or logs to help explain the problem.
+5. Specify the environment in which the issue occurred (e.g., OS, browser, version).

+### Code of Conduct

+1. Be respectful and considerate in all interactions.
+2. Follow the project's coding standards and guidelines.
+3. Provide constructive feedback and be open to receiving it.
+4. Report any unacceptable behavior to the project maintainers.
+5. Ensure that your contributions are in line with the project's goals and vision.

+## Security Policy

+For information about supported versions and how to report vulnerabilities, please refer to the [SECURITY.md](SECURITY.md) file.